 [Driver hovers over bar until tooltip appears.]

-may may of messages any .
+Testing high priority messages may help you find the computer’s mistakes quickly.
+Testing low-priority messages may help you eliminate groups of messages that aren’t likely to have any mistakes.

 Let's change the topic of the 5th message, “SAAB Mailing List”, to “Cars,” like we did earlier.

 [Driver changes topic of message to “Cars”.]